quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 > **RFC Editor's Note:**  Please remove this section prior to
 > publication of a final version of this document.

+## since draft-ietf-quic-load-balancers-20

+- Changed defintion of Unroutable DCIDs, and rewrote sections on config failover and fallback routing to avoid misrouted connections.

 ## since draft-ietf-quic-load-balancers-19

 - Further guidance on multiple server processes/threads
 - Fixed error in encryption example.
-- Changed defintion of Unroutable DCIDs, and rewrote sections on config failover and fallback routing to avoid misrouted connections.
+- Clarified fallback algorithms and known QUIC versions.

 ## since draft-ietf-quic-load-balancers-18